datacommonsorg/docsite/custom_dc/quickstart.md

 - If you are developing on Windows, install [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install){: target="_blank"} (any distribution will do, but we recommend the default, Ubuntu), and enable [WSL 2 integration with Docker](https://docs.docker.com/desktop/wsl/){: target="_blank"}.
 - Install [Docker Desktop/Engine](https://docs.docker.com/engine/install/){: target="_blank"}.
 - Install [Git](https://git-scm.com/){: target="_blank"}.
-- Get an API key to authorize requests from your site to the base Data Commons, by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform?usp=dialog){: target="_blank"}.
-Typical turnaround times are 24-48 hours.
 - Optional: Get a [Github](http://github.com){: target="_blank"} account, if you would like to browse the Data Commons source repos using your browser.

 ## One-time setup steps {#setup}

+### Get a Data Commons API key

+An API key is required to authorize requests from your site to the base Data Commons site.
+API keys are managed by Apigee.
+To obtain an API key, go to the Data Commons Apigee portal at [https://apikeys.datacommons.org](https://apikeys.datacommons.org){: target="_blank"} and request a key for the `api.datacommons.org` domain.

 ### Enable Google Cloud APIs and get a Maps API key {#maps-key}